Beyond Prompting: An Autonomous Framework for Systematic Factor Investing via Agentic AI: Conclusion

 This paper presents an autonomous framework for systematic factor investing driven by agentic artificial intelligence.
 We shift the focus from static machine learning applications to a self-iterative research process.
 The system formulates factor hypotheses, evaluates them under a strict empirical protocol, and updates its search policy based on accumulated evidence.
 By requiring economic interpretability and enforcing strict temporal isolation, the framework systematically mitigates data mining risks and the proliferation of spurious signals typically associated with automated discovery.

 Empirical evaluations in the US equity market confirm the validity of this methodology.
 The autonomously generated factors deliver statistically significant risk-adjusted returns that are not spanned by standard asset pricing models.
-When integrated through a linear aggregation model, the composite portfolio achieves an annualized Sharpe ratio of 3.11 and an annualized gross return of 59.53 percent in the main out-of-sample window.
+When integrated through a linear aggregation model, the composite portfolio achieves an annualized Sharpe ratio of 2.75 and an annualized gross return of 54.81 percent in the main out-of-sample window.
 These results remain robust after accounting for market microstructure frictions, transaction costs, and turnover constraints.
-Comparative tests further demonstrate that the agentic framework adapts to changing market regimes more effectively than traditional automated factor mining pipelines.
+Comparative tests indicate that cross-framework performance is sensitive to factor set composition and model choice across market regimes.

 The evidence indicates that autonomous agentic systems offer a practical and scalable solution for modern quantitative asset management.
 By combining computational efficiency with scientific discipline, the framework provides a transparent method for discovering persistent market anomalies.
 Future research can build upon this foundation by expanding the empirical universe to include fundamental accounting data, macroeconomic indicators, and alternative asset classes, broadening the scope of autonomous financial research.~\\